mikeizbicki/ucr-cs100/textbook/tools/latex/README.md

 ## An example

 The code below, compiled with `pdflatex`, will produce the graph shown above.
+HERE IS GONNA BE OUR PERSONAL EXAMPLE, TEACHING HOW STUDENTS REALLY USE IT (CREATING BOXES, POINTING IT TO ANOTHERS, ETC)

 ```latex
 \documentclass{article}